George Walton

 Independence Hall

-In 1776, after signing the Declaration of Independence, George Walton spent his Christmas in Philadelphia.
-With British forces closing in, the Continental Congress adjourned from Philadelphia on December 12 and reconvened in Baltimore on December 20, 1776, for safety.
-Three delegates remained behind George Walton along with Robert Morris and George Clymer.
+After signing the Declaration of Independence, George Walton spent his Christmas in Philadelphia.
+With British forces closing in, the Continental Congress adjourned from Philadelphia for safety on December 12 and reconvened in Baltimore on December 20.
+Three delegates remained behind: George Walton, Robert Morris and George Clymer.
 The men were appointed as a special committee to execute the necessary business of Congress in Philadelphia.

 1777